grow-assistant/sales-assistant/docs/templates/private_course/fallback_2.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf has grown from a golf-only service into a complete club concierge platform—covering on-course deliveries, poolside F&B, and seamless to-go orders.
-Our goal is to improve operational efficiency and keep rounds flowing smoothly, without interrupting play.

-At Pinetree Country Club, we helped reduce average order times by 40%, resulting in happier players and minimized slowdowns.
-Would you have time for a quick chat to see if [ClubName] could achieve similar results?
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables members to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a full-service golf experience platform, covering everything from on-course requests to halfway house orders and clubhouse dining.

+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

+Swoop will enhance your members’ experience and preserve the exclusivity they value.
+Let’s chat about how this might work for [ClubName]?